 Sometimes your efforts will pay off.
 If you successfully create a diplomatic incident one of the things that can happen, is you frame one of their Envoys assigned to your empire for crimes, which reduces their diplomatic standing.
 The drawback is that your infiltration will decrease by 10.

-One thing about the espionage addition is that it makes empire sprawl a little more important.
-The higher your sprawl the easier it is for someone to spy on you.
-Increasing administrative capacity is a good way to reduce that, you see how that works on my administrative guide page.
+One thing about the espionage addition is that it makes empire size a little more important.
+The bigger your size the easier it is for someone to spy on you.
+Reducing the effects of Empire Size will help reduce that risk, you see how that works on my Stellaris Empire Size page.

 When spying on an empire you can acquire information about their government (authority ethics, capital location, etc.), diplomacy (relative power to you, rivalries they may have), their military level, like the locations of their starbases, technology and trade.